-Every student works at a different pace, but with prior woodwork experience and regular attendance, it is possible to make a full guitar attending all three levels (Introduction to Advanced) of the Guitar Making courses.
+Every student works at a different pace, but with prior woodwork experience and regular attendance, it is possible to make a full guitar by attending all three levels (Introduction to Advanced) of the Guitar Making courses.
 However, some inexperienced students can take two or even three years to complete an instrument.

 These courses aim to give you the opportunity to:

-On completion of this module, students should be able to demonstrate:
+On completion of this course, you should be able to demonstrate: